python/typeshed/CONTRIBUTING.md

 See [PEP 484](http://www.python.org/dev/peps/pep-0484/) for the exact syntax of the stub files and [CONTRIBUTING.md](CONTRIBUTING.md) for the coding style used in typeshed.

-## Preparing Changes

-### Before you begin

-If your change will be a significant amount of work to write, we highly recommend starting by opening an issue laying out what you want to do.
-That lets a conversation happen early in case other contributors disagree with what you'd like to do or have ideas that will help you do it.

 ### What to include